 </prm>

-The id attribute in the PRM root element shall be CCSDS_PRM_VERS
+The id attribute in the PRM root element shall be CCSDS_PRM_VERS.

-The version attribute in the PRM root element shall be 1.0
+The version attribute in the PRM root element shall be 1.0.

-The user shall provide values for the CREATION_DATE and ORIGINATOR elements following the rules in ANNEX A, ANNEX B and ANNEX C
+The user shall provide values for the CREATION_DATE and ORIGINATOR elements following the rules in ANNEX A, ANNEX B and ANNEX C.

 The detailed structure of the body section depends on the actual nature of the PRM being built; details are provided in the following sections.